revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <blockquote>

-- Stream API will take the stream of elements as the source, performs a pipeline of operations, and returns the  result
+- Stream API will take the stream of elements as the source, performs a pipeline of operations, and returns the  result.
 - A pipeline of operations consists of a source, zero or more intermediate operations(filter, sort, map), and a terminal operation.

 </blockquote>